 Now, the organization finds itself caring for migrant laborers, residents of the poorest parts of major cities and day-to-day workers who have lost their incomes amid India’s COVID-19 lockdown.
 Since March 23, Akshaya Patra has provided more than 45 million meals to people in need, said Vandana Tilak, CEO of Akshaya Patra Foundation USA.

-Micron’s support — a donation of $500,000 — is specifically benefitting residents of the state of Telangana, providing more than 150,000 cooked meals and 7,000 food kits to individuals and families in need.
-The food kits allow families to easily prepare their own meals at home.
+Micron’s support — a donation of $500,000 — is specifically benefitting residents of the states of Telangana, Karnataka and Andhra Pradesh, providing approximately 750,000 cooked meals and 27,000 food kits to individuals and families in need.
+The food kits contain ingredients for multiple meals and allow families to easily prepare their own meals at home.
 For people without permanent housing, a kitchen or appropriate food storage, the daily cooked meals provide a better alternative, said Shridhar Venkat, CEO of Akshaya Patra Foundation India.
+Accounting for how long the food kits last, the donation should provide about 1.5 million meals total.

 Akshaya Patra has performed this work amid national, state and local lockdowns, Venkat said.
 The state’s borders are sealed and strict social distancing protocols are in place to contain the pandemic.